-👰 Log C )n to BusinessObjects Er nterprise 🔀
+👰 Log On to BusinessObjects Enterprise \times

-2 Enter the name of your s You also need to specify ystem (Central Management Server). your user name and password.
+2 system (Central Management Server). v your user name and password.

-System: ARKANTOS 👻
+System: VHDEV01 ~

-User name: Administrator
+User name: mmyers

 Password:

-Authentication: Enterprise
+Authentication: Enterprise ~

 OK Cancel

 Choosing a Data Source

 To choose a data source, click the Create a New Connection folder and select the data source you want, for this class select Access/Excel (DAO) and provide all required information the pop-up dialog window requires.